marcell-balogh/homework/README.md

-# Zoosh Homework
+# Homework

-This project was made for Zoosh, as a homework after the interview.
-The task was to create a purely frontend app for findig movies using their API.
+This project was made as a homework after the interview.
+The task was to create a purely frontend app for findig movies using the company's API.

 ## Preview